eclipse-vertx/vert.x/new/core_manual_js.md

 #### Request Headers

 The request headers are available using the `headers()` function on the request object.
-The return value of the function is just a JavaScript hash.
+The return value of the function is just a JavaScript object.
+As we all know JavaScript objects are just hashes (associative arrays).

 Here's an example that echoes the headers to the output of the response.
-Run it and point your browser at http://localhost:8080 to see the headers.
+Run it and point your browser at `http://localhost:8080` to see the headers.

     var server = new vertx.HttpServer();